Webezy-io/webezyio/README.md

 webezy --run-server
 ```

-> __Note:__ you can auto-build your resources if applicable straight when you are generating them with adding `--build` argument to `webezy generate` comands.
+> __Note__ you can auto-build your resources if applicable straight when you are generating them with adding `--build` argument to `webezy generate` comands.

 You can use now your client code that has been autogenerated in your specified language(s) on creating the project.